 Time limits, for an explanation of the availability, use and exchange of valuation and other documentary information prior to the hearing before the board.

 (6) Whenever the taxpayer has an appeal pending with the board, the state board of tax appeals or with a court of law, and the assessor notifies the taxpayer of a change in property valuation, the taxpayer is required to file a timely petition with the board in order to preserve the right to appeal the change in valuation.
-For example, if a taxpayer has appealed a decision of the board to the board of tax appeals regarding an assessed value for the year 2005, and that appeal is pending when the assessor issues a value change notice for the 2006 assessment year, the taxpayer must still file a timely petition appealing the valuation for the 2006 assessment year in order to preserve his or her right to appeal from that 2006 assessed value.
+For example, if a taxpayer has appealed a decision of the board to the board of tax appeals regarding an assessed value for the year 2013, and that appeal is pending when the assessor issues a value change notice for the 2014 assessment year, the taxpayer must still file a timely petition appealing the valuation for the 2014 assessment year in order to preserve his or her right to appeal the 2014 assessed value.

 (7) Petition forms shall be available from the clerk of the board and from the assessor's office.